 There are only two “light and power districts” in the state of Maine: one in the Town of Kennebunk and the other in the Town of Van Buren.
 Light and Power Districts are formed by a special and private act of the Legislature based upon a request by the citizens of a town.
 The Act to incorporate the Kennebunk Light & Power District was passed by the 95th Legislature, A.D.
 1951.

 In short, the Act transferred all the rights, power and authority of the town of Kennebunk electric light and power system to the District forming a consumer-owned, not-for-profit electric lighting and power plant.
 The District’s charter defines the territorial limits of the District to include parts of the town of Lyman, Wells and North Kennebunkport (now Arundel) as were served by the electric light department in 1951.

 For more information and interesting details, including a service map for the town of Kennebunk, please see our History page.

-We offer online payments through your online banking system via Paymode, MARS and iPay.
-We also offer a monthly bank draft of your payment if your are interested.
+We currently accept cash & check payments.
+You can also pay over the phone with a check or make payments through your online banking which will come to us electronically or via a paper check.
+We also offer a monthly bank draft of your payment if you are interested.
 Please contact one of our customer service representatives at (207) 985-3311.